The Trevor Horn Band

+The Trevor Horn Band are an English group based around record producer and bass player Trevor Horn.
-The Trevor Horn Band are an English group formed in 2006 as The Producers, when they included record producers Trevor Horn (bass and vocals) and Steve Lipson (guitar), and musicians Lol Creme (guitar and vocals) and Ash Soan (drums).
-The band briefly adopted the name US before changing to Producers.
-Latterly, they have switched to the name The Trevor Horn Band.

-Producer Chris Braide (keyboards and vocals) was originally a member but left in 2009 due to work commitments, though still contributed to the band's début album Made in Basing Street (released under the name Producers), released on 25 June 2012.
+Horn and others got together as the Producers in 2006, when they included producers Horn (bass and vocals), Chris Braide (keyboards and vocals) and Steve Lipson (guitar), and musicians Lol Creme (guitar and vocals) and Ash Soan (drums).
+Braide left in 2009 due to work commitments, though still contributed to the band's début album Made in Basing Street, released on 25 June 2012.

+The band continued to play live and, with the membership evolving, switched to the name The Trevor Horn Band, with Horn and Creme remaining core members.
 Gary Langan also works with the band, engineering and mixing in the studio and working front of house at gigs.